aquasecurity/trivy-operator/CONTRIBUTING.md

 To avoid maintaining resources in multiple places, we have a created a script to (re)generate the static resources from the Helm chart.

-So if modifying the operator resource, please do so by modifying the Helm chart, then run `./hack/update-static.yaml.sh` to ensure the static resources are up-to-date.
+So if modifying the operator resources, please do so by modifying the Helm chart, then run `make manifests` to ensure the static resources are up-to-date.

 ## Operator Lifecycle Manager (OLM)